Lent is the time of spiritual preparation prior to the Easter season, just as Advent is for Christmas.

-Here’s a rundown of everything major you need to know about the Lenten season, the 40 days of preparation before the greatest Christian feast, Easter:
+Here’s a rundown of everything major you need to know about the Lenten season, the 40 days of preparation before the greatest of all Christian feasts, Easter.

-–Lent begins on Ash Wednesday (this year February 13, 2013) and finishes on Holy Saturday (this year March 30, 2013) with the start of Easter Vigil.
+– Lent begins on Ash Wednesday (this year March 5, 2014) and finishes on Holy Saturday (this year April 19, 2014) with the start of Easter Vigil.

 Fast: Eating less food than normal (does not necessarily mean no food).